vhscom/hyperdrive/README.md

 # Contributing

 Please open issues when creating PRs and PR against the issue to close it.
-This helps separate the need (the issue) from the implementation (the pull), resulting in more robust solutions.
+This helps establish and separate a need (the issue) from the implementation (the pull), resulting in more robust solutions and ensuring current issues are considered before changes are requested.

+Additionally:

-All code must follow WordPress [PHP Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/).
+- All code should follow WordPress [PHP Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/).
+- Pull requests should be linted prior to submission using the `lint` script in the Composer manifest file.
+If you have trouble running the linter ensure you have installed [WordPress Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).

-Though not required, if you plan on contributing code please consider installing [EditorConfig](http://editorconfig.org/) for your editor or IDE to help normalize your code with our coding standards.
+Though not required, if you plan on contributing code, please consider installing [EditorConfig](http://editorconfig.org/) for your editor or IDE to help normalize your code automagically.

 # License